eSojourner/one-stop-shop/README.md

 # one-stop-shop
 This program was designed to intake an English .mp3 file and, from that file, provide an English transcript, a Spanish transcript, as well as a narrated Spanish version.
-This utilizes WhisperAI for transcription, DeepL's API for translation, and the gTTS library for narration.
+This utilizes WhisperAI for transcription, DeepL's free API for translation, and the gTTS library for narration.
+The transcription happens locally on the device, but the translation and the narration happen in the cloud.